Yooooomi/your_spotify/README.md

 # Importing past history

-By default, Your Spotify will only retrieve data for the past 24 hours once registered.
+By default, **YourSpotify** will only retrieve data for the past 24 hours once registered.
 This is a technical limitation.
 However, you can import previous data by two ways.

 The import process uses cache to limit requests to the Spotify API.
 By default, the cache size is unlimited, but you can limit is with the `MAX_IMPORT_CACHE_SIZE` env variable in the **server**.